jshun/ligra/README.md

 Note: OpenMP support in Ligra has not been thoroughly tested.
-If you experience any errors, please send an email to [Julian Shun](jshun@cs.cmu.edu).
+If you experience any errors, please send an email to [Julian Shun](mailto:jshun@cs.cmu.edu).
 A known issue is that OpenMP will not work correctly when using the experimental version of gcc 4.8.0.

 Currently, Ligra comes with 8 implementation files: